Carlos-BI/engineering-education/async.md

 <!-- this needs work, but I don't know how to fix it -->
 Asynchronous programming is used a lot for IO, this is because there are many times where you have to wait for something <!-- "something", I don't like this word but I don't know what else to use.
 I cant use process because that has a very different meaning.
 This is very important as using process in this context would be very ambiguous is not just wrong.
 Maybe task would be a good word here.
 IDK, I'm lost here. --> to happen (such as reading from a socket or a file) during which no progress can be made.
 This is a perfect moment to hand over control to something else so that it can start to make progress.
-This allows our program to always be making progress, that's the name of the game. <!-- I just added this last part and it sort of works-->
+This allows our program to always be making progress, which is the name of the game. <!-- I just added this last part and it sort of works-->

 This article will be talking a lot about the implementation of futures in Rust.
 However, most of the time programming asynchronous code you will only ever have to use async/await because everything low level is already implemented.
 This article will not talk about how to use async/await in the traditional sense, however, knowing how the underlying concepts work is very useful for programming async/await.

-I chose to talk about Rust specifically because Rust is a systems-level language; meaning there is almost no hidden magic is happening behind the scenes. <!-- find a better wording -->
+I chose to talk about Rust specifically because Rust is a systems-level language; meaning there is almost no hidden magic happening behind the scenes. <!-- find a better wording -->
 This article does not come close to covering the more specialized workings of futures in Rust especially when explaining how Rust can guarantee memory safety throughout all of this.
 While this is very important for Rust to do, it's also very complicated and best left for [further reading](#further-reading).